-- D.1.1 The chairman should ensure that the views of shareholders are communicated to the board as a whole.
+D.1.1 The chairman should ensure that the views of shareholders are communicated to the board as a whole.
 The chairman should discuss governance and strategy with major shareholders.
 Non-executive directors should be offered the opportunity to attend meetings with major shareholders and should expect to attend them if requested by major shareholders.
-The senior independent director should attend sufficient meetings with a range of major shareholders to listen to their views in order to help develop a balanced understanding of the issues and concerns of major shareholders. - D.1.2 The board should state in the annual report the steps they have taken to ensure that the members of the board, and in particular the non-executive directors, develop an understanding of the views of major shareholders about their company, for example through direct face-to-face contact, analysts' or brokers' briefings and surveys of shareholder opinion.
+The senior independent director should attend sufficient meetings with a range of major shareholders to listen to their views in order to help develop a balanced understanding of the issues and concerns of major shareholders.

+D.1.2 The board should state in the annual report the steps they have taken to ensure that the members of the board, and in particular the non-executive directors, develop an understanding of the views of major shareholders about their company, for example through direct face-to-face contact, analysts' or brokers' briefings and surveys of shareholder opinion.
+Equally institutional shareholders should show an equivalent level of accountability to their beneficiaries for the steps they have taken to ensure that companies in which they have a stake uphold their stewardship principles.

-15 Nothing in these principles or provisions should be taken to override the general requirements of law to treat shareholders equally in access to information.
+20 Nothing in these principles or provisions should be taken to override the general requirements of law to treat shareholders equally in access to information.